After Career-ending Injury, ex-Seahawks WR Ricardo Lockette Trying to Keep Current Players Safe

 Talks@12: Tackling Football Injuries

-Lee Nadler, MD, principal investigator of the Football Players Health Study; Rodney Peete, player advisor, Holly Robinson Peete, family advisor; Alvaro Pascual-Leone, MD, PhD, co-director; Ross Zafonte, DO, co-director On February 1, a packed auditorium and over 44,000 live stream viewers tuned into hear our associate directors Ross Zafonte and Alvaro Pascual-Leone present ‘Tackling Football Injuries’ as part of Harvard Medical School’s Talks@12 series.
-The hour-long talk addressed both the urgent need for…
+Lee Nadler, MD, principal investigator of the Football Players Health Study; Rodney Peete, player advisor, Holly Robinson Peete, family advisor; Alvaro Pascual-Leone, MD, PhD, co-director; Ross Zafonte, DO, co-director On February 1, a packed auditorium and over 44,000 live stream viewers tuned in to hear our associate directors Ross Zafonte and Alvaro Pascual-Leone present ‘Tackling Football Injuries’ as part of Harvard Medical School’s Talks@12 series.
+The hour-long talk addressed both the urgent need…

 Harvard Chan: This week in Health